 You can either try island-hopping or, if you are looking for something a bit more relaxed, just pick a couple of destinations.
 Some of our suggested Greek islands for couples:

-Tip: You can check out the suggested itierary for a honeymoon in Athens, Santorini and Chania.
+Tip: You can check out the suggested itinerary for a honeymoon in Athens, Santorini and Chania.

 Dealing with bureaucracy in any foreign country can feel a little overwhelming, and it is worth doing your research thoroughly, as you will need to make sure you have the right documents in place.
-If you are set on a church wedding, different churcheshave different requirements in Greece, and not all Greek churches will insist you be baptised in the Greek Orthodox faith, making your Mama Mia dream one step closer to reality.
-The easily accessible island of Hydra offers you a traditional Greek wedding in an unforgettable setting – cue Greek donkeys, bougainvillea-strewn tavernas, winding cobbled alleyways and a charming port town.
+If you are set on a church wedding, different churches have different requirements in Greece, and not all Greek churches will insist you be baptized in the Greek Orthodox faith, making your Mama Mia dream one step closer to reality.
+The easily accessible island of Hydra offers you a traditional Greek wedding in an unforgettable setting – cue Greek donkeys, bougainvillea-strewn tavernas, winding cobbled alleyways, and a charming port town.

-However, underneath the island’s authentic simplicity are glamorous shops and a yacht-filled harbour, Italianate restaurants and some very beautiful people.
-But even though the island is traditionally associated with the more jetset crew (the former playground of Sophia Loren, Mick Jagger, Jackie Onassis and Leonard Coen lived on Hydra during the 1960s) it also offers quite reasonable accommodation with a number of pensions and rooms available for your wedding guests, as well as some beautiful small tavernas where you and your wedding party can eat, drink and dance until the small hours.
+However, underneath the island’s authentic simplicity are glamorous shops and a yacht-filled harbor, Italianate restaurants, and some very beautiful people.
+But even though the island is traditionally associated with the more jet-set crew (the former playground of Sophia Loren, Mick Jagger, Jackie Onassis, and Leonard Coen lived on Hydra during the 1960s) it also offers quite reasonable accommodation with a number of pensions and rooms available for your wedding guests, as well as some beautiful small tavernas where you and your wedding party can eat, drink and dance until the small hours.
 And you will indeed eat, drink and dance until the small hours in Greece…

 Eat traditional Greek dishes and street food